nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Glossary

-* **Team**: A team contains the players from the same highschool basketball club.
+* **Club**: A basketball club consisting of a number of players, who regularly trains and participates in competitions.
-* **Lineup**: Part of a team that plays together on the court, typically consisting of 5 players.
+* **Lineup**: Players from part of a club that play together on the court, typically consisting of 5 players.
 * **Schedule**: Event of a team, including training and competitions.
 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 --------------------------------------------------------------------------------------------------------------------